 Bad description (too generic):

-"28-year-old woman with shoulder-length dark hair, brown eyes, small nose, light freckles"
+28-year-old woman with shoulder-length dark hair, brown eyes, small nose, light freckles

 Good description (identity-locking):

-"28-year-old woman, asymmetric chin-length bob with hair tucked behind left ear,
+28-year-old woman, asymmetric chin-length bob with hair tucked behind left ear,

 sharp jawline, single small mole below right eye, narrow nose with slight bump,

-warm brown eyes with green flecks, three small ear piercings on the upper left ear"
+warm brown eyes with green flecks, three small ear piercings on the upper left ear

 Step 5: Train a LoRA for production use

-# Quick recipe (Kohya / SimpleTuner)
+# Quick recipe (Kohya_ss / SimpleTuner)

-3. Train a LoRA: 1500-3000 steps, learning rate 1e-4, batch 1
+3. Train: 1500-3000 steps, learning rate 1e-4, batch 1 (SDXL/Flux)

 Prevention

-- For projects with 30+ images of one character, invest in LoRA training upfront — it pays back fast
+- For projects with 30+ images of one character, invest in LoRA training upfront — it pays back fast.

 Related